 7. Leave Old Open Credit Lines Alone

-If you have credit lines on your report still showing, despite the fact that you paid them off some time ago and aren’t using them, don’t close them.
-Leaving them alone is good for your credit, because a big part of determining your credit score and credit worthiness for getting a mortgage loan focuses on how much credit you have versus how much of it is in use.
+If you have credit lines on your report still showing, even though you paid them off some time ago and aren’t using them, don’t close them.
+Leaving them alone is good for your credit because a big part of determining your credit score and creditworthiness for getting a mortgage loan focuses on how much credit you have versus how much of it is in use.
 You want a high amount of credit and a low amount of it in use.

 8. Diversify Your Credit Report

-In addition to major credit cards, it’s a good idea to have other debt represented on your credit report, such as student loans and car loans.
-Known as seasoned trade lines, each of these different types of debt should show up on your credit report at least seven to 12 months prior to applying for a mortgage loan.
+In addition to major credit cards, it’s a good idea to have other debt represented on your credit reports, such as student loans and car loans.
+Known as seasoned tradelines, each of these different types of debt should show up on your credit report at least seven to 12 months before applying for a mortgage loan.

 9. Don’t Open New Credit Lines

-At least six months prior to applying for a mortgage, avoid adding new credit of any kind.
+At least six months before applying for a mortgage, avoid adding new credit of any kind.
 Even minor credit additions can diminish your chances of getting a mortgage loan.
 Except for paying off debt, leave all of your accounts alone during this time.